RedDragonfruit/Yelp_Near_Truth_Analysis/README.md

 review : review of business by user
 name: name is business

+Since there are a lot of data within this datset, 20% of the data was set aside as unseed data.
+The remaining 80% was split for a training and a testing set.

 ## Analysis

-The objective of this project is to determine whether a review is truthful or not initially only based on the natural language of the review.
+The objective of this project is to determine whether a review is truthful or not based on the natural language of the reviews.
 Approximately 1 in 10 reviews within the data were not truthful and we want to see if there is a trend.
 We want to isoloate keywords within the text so stopwords were removed for all models and analysis.
 Contractons were broken up differently in seperate models to be analyzed.
 In addition any reviews which were below 15 characters were removed.
 According to [this source](https://strainindex.wordpress.com/2008/07/28/the-average-sentence-length/), the average characters in a english language is between 15-20.
 We try to keep a conservative stance by only removing those under 15 as there are nearly impossible to predict based on text alone.
 Some example short reviews are.

 - 'Good food'
 - 'Good'